 London prep school interviews and beyond

 The London prep or senior day school interview is perhaps the most straightforward.
-Over-subscribed at every point, the selective urban independent tends to concentrate on the academic.
+Oversubscribed at every point, the selective urban independent tends to concentrate on the academic.
 The majority usually only meet the child after a written exam (generally used as a first edit), and the interview itself will probably contain a significant component of maths, comprehension or reasoning.
 The aim here is to probe intellectual strengths and weaknesses in order to select from the central bulk of candidates or to pick scholarship material.
-Members of the North London Independent Girls’ School Consortium will in future set only a one hour cognitive ability test, with greater influence on the interview.
-‘We will aim to find children who can think for themselves when they encounter academic obstacles,’ said one senior school head.
+Members of the 11+ London Consortium now set a 75 minute cognitive ability test, rather than maths and English exams, with greater influence on the interview.
+‘We aim to find children who can think for themselves when they encounter academic obstacles,’ said one senior school head.

 Even the most academic schools, however, are not necessarily just looking for those guaranteed to deliver a stream of A*s.
 Some use interviews as an opportunity to create as balanced a community as possible:

 ‘I didn’t want all extroverts or all eggheads,’ said one ex-junior school head.
 ‘Most children who sat our exam scored between 40 and 65 per cent in the written paper, so I was looking for an individual spark.
 At the age of 7, particularly, the interview is a crucial counterbalance to the exam.
 Those born between September and December always scored higher marks in the written paper.
 At interview we would go back to the list and bring in some younger children.’

 School interview preparation tutors: should I hire one?